lubosdz/yii2-template-engine/README.md

 ------------------

 Dynamic directives allow binding custom **anonymous functions** to placeholders.
-They can be added at a runtime and greatly extend flexibility of the engine in 2 steps:
+They can be added at a runtime in 2 steps and greatly extend flexibility of the engine.

 * define directive ie. `$engine->setDirective(directiveName, function($arg){ ... })`
 * call directive inside the placeholder ie. `{{ user.name | directiveName($arg) }}`